jhjhong/jhjhong/README.md

 ### 👩‍💻 About Me

 - 🔭 Bioinformatics leader with a foundation in DevOps, now focused on software development, pipeline automation, and QA for oncology diagnostics
-- 🌱 Currently leading a bioinformatics team at Feng Chi Biotech, bridging science, engineering, and business to drive product success
+- 🌱 Currently leading a bioinformatics team, bridging science, engineering, and business to drive product success
 - 🔬 10+ years of experience in bioinformatics, computational biology, and meta’omics, with a solid background in machine learning and databases
 - 💬 Passionate about cross-functional collaboration, supporting R&D, production, clinical teams, and business units
 - 🧠 Passionate about clean code and system design